Dear overwhelmed mom,

 Every minute you take to spend with us is noticed.
 Even if we don’t seem grateful for it the next minute.
 There are so many of us who don’t have that minute with you.

-I want you to know that even though you felt like no one in your family noticed that piece of grace you gave them while everything within you screamed to return their selfishness with your own.
-Or if they trampled on your gift of love that you felt should’ve been applauded and held up for recognition.
-If they failed to notice that you gave a soft answer to their irate one.
-If they didn’t realize that you gave up some of your treasured free time to serve them.
-If no one was grateful for the sacrifice you made for them, but instead, demanded more when you felt like you had nothing left to give.
-All of that.
+Finally, I want you to know that even if they didn’t realize that you gave up some of your treasured free time to serve them, or if no one was grateful for the sacrifice you made for them.
+If they instead demanded more when you felt like you had nothing left to give.
 Whatever it is.
 It still matters.
 Because even if your family doesn’t appreciate or acknowledge your actions, it has served to mold you and make you into a better mom than you were a few seconds ago.
 There is still a reason for keeping on and pushing forward into a life of secret and un-thanked service.
 It is molding you into the mother that you will be known as.
 It’s a process of refinement by fire.
 And you’re in the best kind of company in this kind of refinement.
 Don’t let poor responses discourage you from making more good choices and willing sacrifices.
 So today, before we commit to anything else, let us love more fully, more sacrificially, and more grace-filled than before.
 Knowing that all of us are looking for the reward that is more exceeding and abundant than we can ever imagine.

 Liked this post?